1. The science of map making is called____________.

 43. Which of the following is a limitation of Mercator’s projection?

-a) Distorts shapes near the equator
+A) Distorts shapes near the equator

-b) Distorts areas near the poles
+B) Distorts areas near the poles

-c) Cannot be used for navigation
+C) Cannot be used for navigation

-d) Cannot show equator
+D) Cannot show equator

 Explanation: Mercator projection enlarges polar areas disproportionately.